-In the Network Security program at Coleman University, you will learn how to design & build secure networks, recover data after a catastrophe, and remove malware from systems.
+In the Cybersecurity program at Coleman University, you will learn how to design & build secure networks, recover data after a catastrophe, and remove malware from systems.
 Using Security by Design (SBD) methods, you will create strong systems and reduce vulnerability.
 We will even teach you how to hack so you will know how your enemy thinks and acts.

 We teach you the principles and fundamentals of design necessary for life-long success in the creative field.